Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 Ponte Vecchio

-The famous Ponte Vecchio was the first and oldest bridge crossing the Arno River at its narrowest point.
-For those visiting Florence it is a must stop for souvenir photos of tourists.
-Before reaching the splendor and fame of today, it was the bridge of butchers and vegetables.
-Then the shops were considered inappropriate and it was decided to evict the butchers to give commercial space to artisans and goldsmiths, who still continue the traditional jewelry work known throughout the world.
-Curiously, the Ponte Vecchio in 1938 was visited by Hitler, Mussolini and the Nazi and Fascist hierarchies.
+The famous Ponte Vecchio was the first and oldest bridge spanning the Arno River at its narrowest point.
+For visitors to Florence, it's a must-see for souvenir photos.
+Before achieving its current splendor and fame, it was the bridge of butchers and greengrocers.
+Then, the shops were deemed unsuitable, and it was decided to evict the butchers to make way for artisans and goldsmiths, who still today continue their world-famous jewelry-making tradition.
+Interestingly, the Ponte Vecchio was visited by Hitler, Mussolini, and the Nazi and Fascist leaders in 1938.

 30 minutes Admission ticket free